lxasqjc/chenjin-academic/content/publication/downsample/index.md

 title: Learning to Downsample for Segmentation of Ultra-High Resolution Images
 publication_types:
   - "1"
-authors: [[Chen Jin](https://chenjin.netlify.app/), Ryutaro Tanno, Thomy Mertzanidou, Eleftheria Panagiotaki, Daniel C. Alexander]
+authors:
+  - Chen Jin
+  - ["ryu"]
+  - Thomy Mertzanidou
+  - Eleftheria Panagiotaki
+  - Daniel C. Alexander
 publication: Under review *ICLR, 2022*
 publication_short: ICLR, 2022
 abstract: Segmentation of ultra-high resolution images with deep learning is challenging because of their enormous size, often millions or even billions of pixels.
 Typical solutions drastically downsample the image uniformly to meet memory constraints, implicitly assuming all pixels equally important by sampling at the same density at all spatial locations.
 However this assumption is not true and compromises the performance of deep learning techniques that have proved powerful on standard-sized images.
 For example with uniform downsampling, see green boxed region in Fig. 1, the rider and bike do not have enough corresponding samples while the trees and buildings are oversampled, and lead to a negative effect on the segmentation prediction from the low-resolution downsampled image.
 In this work we show that learning the spatially varying downsampling strategy jointly with segmentation offers advantages in segmenting large images with limited computational budget.
 Fig. 1 shows that our method adapts the sampling density over different locations so that more samples are collected from the small important regions and less from the others, which in turn leads to better segmentation accuracy.
 We show on two public and one local high-resolution datasets that our method consistently learns sampling locations preserving more information and boosting segmentation accuracy over baseline methods.